 Once you’ve selected a unique, easy-to-remember, simple-to-spell, fun-to-say travel blog name, go and grab your domain.
 Ideally you can get the dotcom version, as that is still the most authoritative.
 You might consider tweaking your name a bit also if it can help you secure a better domain.
 If all else fails, go for the .us, like us!
 PS: If twodrifters.com ever goes for sale for less than a few thousand, we’ll be first in line!

-You can search and purchase domains from a variety of sources, but I recommend Bluehost.
-Here, you’ll be able to purchase your domain and obtain hosting for your website.
-I’ve been self-hosting our blog with them for a few years and find their service outstanding and their prices right.
+You can search and purchase domains from a variety of sources, but I recommend Siteground.
+Here, you’ll be able to purchase your domain and obtain outstanding, affordable hosting for your website.
+We had another popular host for a few years, but we had considerable site downtime and other issues.
+We have found much better service and most importantly, FASTER SITE SPEED with our new host: Siteground.
 They have good packages for those just starting out as well.
-Click the link below to head over to Bluehost and start signing up!
+Click the link below to get started right now.

 Psst: The above is an affiliate link.
 Although your purchase won’t cost you anything extra, going through our link helps us stay afloat.
 Cheers!